Neighborhood Preservation Program (NPP)

 The purpose of the Neighborhood Preservation Program (NPP) is to eliminate conditions that may be detrimental to health, life, property, and/or public welfare.

 Eligible applicants, may receive one of the following loans, based on their income-level, among other factors

-1% simple interest, amortized loan, up to $70,000
+- 1% simple interest, 15-year, amortized loan, up to $70,000

-- 1% simple interest, deferred loan, up to $70,000
+- 1% simple interest, 30-year, deferred loan, up to $70,000

 Grants, up to $15,000 are only available to mobile home owners, and single-family homeowners that do not have sufficient equity in their home.

 You may be eligible for NPP if you have owned and lived in your Contra Costa County residence for at least 6 months and you meet the following criteria: